Gappu824/aura-ai-hackathon/README.md

     * **Expected Results:** You should receive valid JSON responses (authenticity score/reasoning, or clarity alert). **CORS errors should be absent in the `curl` response.**

 3.  **Monitor CloudWatch Logs:**
-    * Open your AWS CloudWatch console.
+    * Simultaneously, open your AWS CloudWatch console.
     * Navigate to **Log groups**.
     * Find the log group for your backend Lambda (`/aws/lambda/AuraApiFunction...`).
-    * Open the latest log streams and observe new entries to confirm successful Lambda invocations and no errors.
+    * Open the latest log streams and observe new entries as you interact with the frontend.
+This confirms Lambda invocations and allows you to debug any runtime errors.

 ## 📈 Future Enhancements (Full Frontend Deployment as a Primary Goal)